 The thought that popped into my mind was unexpected.

 All I had to do to resolve my problems with the plant that continued to vex me was to toss it into the compost bin.
-No longer would I have to deal with the spindly, frustrating thing that wilted in the sun, refused to grow in the shade, and sent out shoots that withered and died.
+No longer would I have to deal with the spindly, frustrating thing that wilted in the sun, refused to grow in the shade, and sent out buds that withered and died.

 While that was a fast solution, it didn’t feel right.